mbaumer/us_hep_funding/docs/_states/GA.md

 ```
 ## SULI/CCI Interns
 ```
-This district had no SULI/CCI interns from 2014-2016 (only years available)
+This district had no SULI/CCI interns from 2014-2018
 ```
 ---
 <a name="GA-04"></a>